 - Begin taking these into account when you’re making changes to your campaigns, especially your bidding.

 - Pay close attention to Avg.
 CPC.
-This change is likely to increase competition bidding for the top of the page, thus boosting your cost-per-click.
+This change is likely to increase competitive bidding for the top of the page, thus boosting your cost-per-click.

 Liked this post?
 Take a look at this one!